From Sofia, we went to Ohrid, stopping in Skopje, the birthplace of Mother Teresa and where Alexander the Great is revered—to this day.

 Tortoises in the forest were most intriguing.

-In classical antiquity, the Hellenistic period covers the time in Greek history after Classical Greece, between the death of Alexander the Great in 323 BC and the death of Cleopatra VII in 30 BC,[1] which was followed by the ascendancy of the Roman Empire, as signified by the Battle of Actium in 31 BC
+The Ancient Theatre of Ohrid is located in Ohrid, North Macedonia.
+It was built in 200 BC and is the only Hellenistic-type theatre in the country, as the other three Scupi, Stobi, and Heraklea Lynkestis are from Roman times.
+In classical antiquity, the Hellenistic period covers the time in Greek history after Classical Greece, between the death of Alexander the Great in 323 BC and the death of Cleopatra VII in 30 BC, which was followed by the ascendancy of the Roman Empire, as signified by the Battle of Actium in 31 BC

 It is unclear how many people the original theatre used to seat, as only the lower section still exists.
 The open theatre has a perfect location: the two hills that surround it keep it protected from winds that could interfere with acoustics during performances.
 It was built at the end of the 3rd or the beginning of the 2nd century BC, during the late Hellenistic period.